 CHALLENGES AND THREATS

 In 2018 there were 145,000 residents in the City of Melbourne plus 900,000 more people visiting weekly.
 This urban population will double over the next 20 years.
 Greater Melbourne will be Australia’s largest city with 8 million people by 2055.
 Pressure is increasing on the environment, buildings, open space, businesses, transport and people.
 All species in our urban ecosystem will be impacted by climate change, storm and flood events, extreme dry periods, rising seas and heat.

 WHAT MUST WE DO?

 Sustaining healthy and liveable spaces in Australia’s fastest growing city (and indeed the planet) is the defining challenge of our time.
-We need smarter architecture and design technologies, save waste, use greener energy, improve social equality, cool our city with plants , walk and cycle, protect our wildlife and stop pollution.
-Reduce, Re-use and Recycle.
-Most of all we must all of us pull and plan and educate ourselves together – schools, communities, homes, business and governments – we cannot do it alone.
+We need to use smarter architecture and design technologies, save waste, use greener energy, improve social equality, cool our city with plants , walk and cycle, protect our wildlife and stop pollution.
+To reduce, re-use and recycle.
+Most of all we must all of us we must plan and educate ourselves together: schools, communities, homes, business and governments – we cannot do it alone.

 WHAT IS SUSTAINABILITY